uit-hdl/chatbot-for-mental-health/prompts/mental-health/overseer_sources_first_check.md

 ## Example 3

-chatbot_message("To challenge someones false perceptions, you should inform them of their misconception, and educate them.")
+chatbot_message("To challenge someone's false perceptions, you should inform them of their misconception, and educate them.")

 source("...
 It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person ...")

-¤:provide_feedback({"evaluation": "NOT ACCEPTED"}):¤
+¤:provide_feedback({"evaluation": "REJECTED"}):¤